bright/new-www/content/our-areas/bluetooth-development.md

 intro: We deliver Bluetooth-based solutions.
 image_our_service: /images/bluetooth_development_poland.png
 image_alt_our_service: Bluetooth app development Poland
-description: We deliver Bluetooth-based solutions.
+description_mdx: We deliver Bluetooth-based solutions.
 We have developed Bluetooth applications for international clients representing the retail, healthcare, and fitness industries.
 We specialize in Bluetooth Low Energy solutions and iBeacon technology.
 We deliver customized mobile & web applications connected